It’s officially time to Drop Everything and Read for DEAR Day!

 Planning Random DEAR Days

-As I mentioned above, DEAR Day is traditionally only observed 1 day a year, on April 12th.
+As I mentioned above, DEAR Day is traditionally observed 1 day a year, on April 12th.

-However, choosing to celebrate it multiple times throughout the year instead can be such an amazing refresher!
+However, choosing to celebrate it multiple times throughout the year instead can be an amazing refresher for your homeschool!

 When we first decided to homeschool, I chose to make DEAR Days a semi-regular occurrence in our 3-day homeschool week simply because it can give us the major reset we sometimes need.